7 Amazing Benefits of Swiss Chard

 by John Staughton (BASc, BFA) last updated -

-The health benefits of Swiss chard are amazing and may include the ability to regulate blood sugar levels, prevent various types of cancer, improve digestion, boost the immune system, reduce fever, and combat inflammation.
+The health benefits of Swiss chard are amazing and may include the ability to regulate blood sugar levels, improve digestion, boost the immune system, reduce fever, and combat inflammation.
 It may also help lower blood pressure, prevent heart diseases, increase bone strength, detoxify the body, and strengthen the functioning of the brain.

 Swiss Chard Leafy Greens